-Damara Mopane Lodge is an ideal base for exploring the unique gems of dramatic Damaraland – from prehistoric Twyfelfontein rock engravings and towering sandstone formations, to desert-adapted elephants and the Petrified Forest.
-Each quaint chalet features its own little garden complete with flowers, herbs and vegetables that are used to prepare fresh and tasty meals at the excellent restaurant.
-The charming setting and friendly staff really make the lodge.
+Damara Mopane Lodge is an ideal base for exploring the unique gems of dramatic Damaraland – from prehistoric Twyfelfontein's rock engravings and towering sandstone formations, to desert-adapted elephants and the petrified forest.
+Each quaint chalet features its own little garden complete with flowers, herbs and vegetables that are used to prepare fresh, tasty meals at the restaurant.
+The charming setting and friendly staff really make a difference to the lodge.

 Owned and largely managed by the local community, Damaraland Camp is a model of a successful community partnership.
 Eco-friendly, yet luxurious, this intimate safari camp offers first-hand encounters with some of the most highly-adapted local wildlife, particularly desert elephant and black rhino – in starkly beautiful surrounds.

-Although not in a game-rich area per se, Doro Nawas Camp is an excellent base from where to explore the dramatic and stark Damaraland landscape.
-Arid and inhospitable, it's surprisingly home to a diverse range of desert-adapted wildlife, including desert-elephant, gemsbok, springbok, bat-eared fox – even the odd black rhino or cheetah.
+Although not in a game-rich area per se, Doro Nawas Camp is an excellent base from which to explore the dramatic and stark Damaraland landscape.
+Arid and inhospitable, it's home to a surprisingly diverse range of desert-adapted wildlife, including desert-elephant, gemsbok, springbok, bat-eared fox – and even the odd black rhino and cheetah.

 Hoanib Skeleton Coast Camp sits in scenic, wide valley where two tributaries of the Hoanib River meet.
-It straddles two wilderness areas: private Palmwag Concession and the iconic Skeleton Coast National Park in one of Namibia’s most remote areas.
-Dramatic scenery, sightings of remarkable desert-adapted wildlife and huge seal colonies are just some of its attractions …
+It straddles two wilderness areas: the private Palmwag Concession and the iconic Skeleton Coast National Park, in one of Namibia’s most remote areas.
+Dramatic scenery, sightings of remarkable desert-adapted wildlife and huge seal colonies are just some of its attractions.

-Set in the starkly beautiful Hartmann Valley in the remote north-western corner of Namibia, Serra Cafema Camp is luxurious, intimate and peaceful; providing one of the most authentic interactions with the fascinating Himba people – one of the last semi-nomadic people on Earth.
+Set in the starkly beautiful Hartmann Valley in the remote north-western corner of Namibia, Serra Cafema Camp is luxurious, intimate and peaceful.
+It offers guests authentic interaction with the fascinating Himba – one of the world's few remaining semi-nomadic peoples.